Terms of Business

 You are reminded that it is an offence under the Road Traffic Act to make any false statements or withhold any relevant information to obtain an Insurance Certificate.

-Your Duty to Provide Information.
+Your Duty to Provide Information (Commercial Customers).
 The Insurance Act 2015 requires you to make adequate enquiries within your business to identify and verify that information relevant to the risks concerned is disclosed.
 This must include knowledge of “senior management” of your business and those involved in buying insurance (including us as brokers).
 Reasonable enquiries must also be made of any relevant third parties involved with your business, including external consultants, contractors and anyone insured by the policy.
 Risk information should be clearly seen by insurers and brokers and not masked in large amounts of information.
 You must highlight unusual activities and /or known areas of concern that could affect risk.
 It is your duty to take reasonable care to answer all questions honestly and to the best of your knowledge and to provide complete and accurate information to insurers when you take out your insurance policy, throughout the life of your policy and when you renew your insurance.
 If you do not, your insurance policy may be cancelled or treated as if it never existed or your claim may be rejected or not paid in full.
 It is important that all statements you make on proposal forms claim forms and other documents are full and accurate.
 If a form is completed on your behalf, you should check that the answers shown to any of the questions are true and accurate before signing the document.
 You are advised to keep copies of correspondence or documents sent to us.
 If you are in any doubt as to whether information is material, you should disclose it.
 If you fail to make a fair presentation or risk (and this is not deliberate or reckless) and the insurer would have charged additional premium if it had been aware of the relevant material facts, the insurer has the right to reduce the amount to be paid on any claim during the period of cover in proportion to the amount of premium that would have been charged.
 This remedy is often referred to as ‘proportionate reduction of claim’ or ‘proportional settlement’.

 Please do consult us if you are in doubt on any aspect.
 Failure to provide requested information to your insurers could invalidate your insurance cover and mean that part or all of a claim may not be paid.